Anaphylaxis Life Threatening Allergy

 Anaphylaxis can be triggered by exertion after eating certain foods and may be responsible for sudden deaths in healthy athletes as well as people with known asthma and food allergy who exercise with unaccustomed vigor.
 Allergy patients are cautioned to exercise in gradually graded increments, watch food intake before athletic events, and avoid sudden, unaccustomed exertion.
 In one patient wheat was the sensitizing food, and anaphylaxis began with exertion 40 minutes following ingestion.
 His reactive pattern began with itching during exertion, followed by hand swelling, and generalized redness, and then hives broke out.
 He experienced drowsiness and shortness of breath.
 Within minutes he would lose consciousness.
 Studies of this pattern of reactivity showed elevated blood levels of histamine and an increase in blood acidity.
 The oral intake of sodium bicarbonate (3.0 grams) taken before exertion was successful in blocking this severe reactivity.

 We can view an anaphylactic attack not just as a single dramatic event but as an avalanche in a series of allergic calamities that stretch out over time.
 A major event may follow many lesser reactions that stretch out months or years in advance.
 Sometimes, an anaphylactic reaction heralds the onset of prolonged hypersensitivity, a chronic illness.
 A severe reaction to an antibiotic, an intravenous dye used in X-Ray studies, and reactions to foods may herald the onset of chronic hypersensitivity.
-Occasionally, a specific target organ is the focus of anaphylactic damagethe lungs in anaphylactic pneumonia, the thyroid in a patient reacting to an X-Ray dye containing iodine, the brain in a patient who reacted to prawns, or the GIT in a patient reacting to an antibiotic.
+Occasionally, a specific target organ is the focus of anaphylactic damagethe lungs in anaphylactic pneumonia, the thyroid in a patient reacting to an X-Ray dye containing iodine, the brain in a patient who reacted to prawns, or the GI Tract in a patient reacting to an antibiotic.

 Little Anaphylaxis- Panic Attacks